 A student will be allowed the number of days absent plus one additional day to make up and turn in missed work.
 (Example: student is absent Monday, Tuesday & Wednesday - student will have Thursday, Friday, Monday & Tuesday to complete missed work and turn it in.)
-Any work submitted after that time will not be accepted.
+Any work submitted after that time will not be accepted, unless arrangements are made with the teacher prior to the time work is due.

 Being absent from school the day before a test does not automatically excuse a student from a test if the test has been previously assigned.
-If a test was assigned prior to the absence, the student will take the test/quiz on the day he/she returns.
+If a test was assigned prior to the absence, the student may be required to take the test/quiz on the day he/she returns.